Prosition of civil society represented by CAN International.

 The latest report from the UN Climate Secretariat is 26 Feb 2021 Nationally determined contributions under the Paris Agreement Synthesis report by the Climate Secretariat.
 National shows emissions targets are far above 1.5C or 2C by 2100.

 ``For 2030, the Parties’ total GHG emission levels are on average projected to be 0.7% lower than in 1990, 5.8% higher than in 2000 and 0.5% lower than in 2010`` By comparison, the Intergovernmental Panel on Climate Change projected carbon mitigation ranges are 45 percent lower than 2010 to meet the 1.5 ° C temperature target.
 Because the science is definite that CO2 emissions must drop to almost zero for climate and oceans stabilization, and that global emissions must decline by and from 2020 for a 1.5C or 2C limit by 2100, these national emissions targets constitute a global suicide scenario.

 The First UN Conference of the Parties to to the 1992 UN Framework Convention on Climate Change (COP) was in 1995.
 In the conferences governments negotiate on how they would agree to implement the Convention.
 Over the 25 years of negotiations no progress has been made to a global decline of emissions and instead the Convention and discussions have strayed further away from the clear intention and terms of the Convention.

-After continuous negotiations from 2007 up to the 2011 Durban Climate Conference there is no progress on an new climate Treaty or agreement to put global emissions into decline.
+After continuous negotiations from 2007 up to the 2019 Madrid COP 25 Conference there is no progress on an new climate Treaty or agreement to put global emissions into decline.

 Neither the governments of the US nor China, responsible for most emissions, will consider a binding international agreement, meaning they have no intention of reducing emissions- only the carbon intensity of their fossil fuel economies.

 We have no future with today's greenhouse gas polluting economy